IMAP to Office 365 Shared Mailbox Migration

 - Choose the required mailbox mapping option

-- EdbMails automatically maps source IMAP mailboxes to the target Office 365 Shared Mailboxes, simplifying large-scale migrations.
-You also have the option to manually map source and target mailboxes.
+- EdbMails automatically maps source IMAP mailboxes with the corresponding Office 365 Shared Mailboxes, making large-scale migrations simple and efficient.
+It also allows you to manually map source and destination mailboxes whenever needed.

 Step 6: Start IMAP to Office 365 shared mailbox migration operation